SchellCode/schellcode.github.io/_posts/2020-03-27-webassembly-without-emscripten.md

 description: How to get rid of Emscripten and build and compile WebAssembly applications with ease
 ---

+How to get rid of Emscripten and build and compile WebAssembly applications with ease.

 <img src="/images/ClangWasm.png" alt="Header Image">

 # Introduction